SummaryRead the full fact sheet

 How to get your protein needs

 Your daily protein needs can easily be met by following the Australian Dietary Guidelines.
-The Guidelines group foods into five different food groups, each of which provide key nutrients.
+The Guidelines group foods into 5 different food groups, each of which provide key nutrients.

-The two main food groups that contribute to protein are the:
+The 2 main food groups that contribute to protein are the:

 - ‘lean meat and poultry, fish, eggs, tofu, nuts and seeds and legumes/beans’ group

 - ‘milk, yoghurt, cheese and/or alternatives (mostly reduced fat)’ group.

 As part of a healthy diet, the Guidelines recommend particular serves per day from each of the 5 food groups.

 The human body can’t store protein and will excrete any excess, so the most effective way of meeting your daily protein requirement is to eat small amounts at every meal.